Multiplayer Bandit Learning, from Competition to Cooperation: Our Results

 In the discounted setting, the \textbf{Gittins index} $g = g(\mu, \beta)$ of the right arm is defined as the infimum of the success probabilities $p$ where playing always left is optimal for a single player.
 The index was first defined by Bradt, Johnson, and Karlin~\cite{bradt_johnson_karlin} and its importance for the multi-armed bandit problem was shown by Gittins and Jones~\cite{gittins_jones}; see also \cite{Gittins79,berry_book}.

-\subsubsection{Competing Players ($\lambda = -1$)}
+\subsection{Competing Players ($\lambda = -1$)}

 Our first theorem shows that when using optimal strategies, competing players explore less than a single player, for both discounted games and finite horizon.
-This zero-sum game has a value by Sion's minimax theorem~\cite{sion1958}.
+This zero-sum game has a value by Sion's minimax theorem~\cite{sion1958}; the earlier theorems of Glicksberg~\cite{Glicksberg1952} and Fan~\cite{Fan1953} also apply.
+Discounting yields continuity of the utility function.

 \begin{theorem}[Competing players explore less] Suppose arm $L$ has a known probability $p$ and arm $R$ has i.i.d.\ rewards with unknown success probability with prior $\mu$ (which is not a point mass).
 Assume that Alice and Bob are playing optimally in the zero sum game with discount factor $\beta$.
-Then there exists a threshold $p^* = p^*(\mu, \beta,-1) < g$, where $g = g(\mu,\beta)$ is the Gittins index of the right arm, such that for all $p > p^*$, with probability $1$ the players will not explore arm R. More precisely, define